 Do you like building things?
 Are you interested in knowing how things work?
 The Mechanical Engineering Technology program is designed to prepare you for a career in the ever-changing fast paced engineering industry as an engineering technician.
-Through a combination of class, lab, and possible cooperative education work experience you will learn the basic theory and computer skills necessary to design mechanical systems.
+Through a combination of class, lab, and possible Work-Based Learning work experience you will learn the basic theory and computer skills necessary to design mechanical systems.
 According to statistics from the U.S. Department of Labor, salaries for mid-level positions range from $35,000 to $45,000 a year.
 As a graduate with this degree, you can look forward to job opportunities in manufacturing, the construction industry, service agencies, and government institutions.
 It is our goal to teach you the technical skills to prepare you for a rewarding career in the growing field of engineering technology.

 Credentials available: Associate of Applied Science Degree in Mechanical Engineering Technology, Certificate in Drafting, Certificate in Tool Design